Updated April 29, 2021

 How many Oklahoma private schools are eligible to participate in the OSF?

-There are 107 eligible accredited private schools that serving students in PreK – 12.
-Of these 74 are eligible for the Opportunity Scholarship Fund.
-Over 50 of them have or will join.
+There are 109 eligible accredited private schools in Oklahoma that serve students in PreK – 12.
+Of these schools, 76 are eligible to join the Opportunity Scholarship Fund.
+Over 60 of these accredited private schools have joined as member schools.
 For a listing of the active schools in the OSF – see the Schools section on this website.

 Schools and Students